REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

      margin-top: 50px;
 ```

+> **Note**
-Earlier versions of this documentation were recommending to aid with developing the branding by temporarily serving the CSS and image files out of the `/opt/shibboleth-idp/webapp` directory directly.
+> Earlier versions of this documentation were recommending to aid with developing the branding by temporarily serving the CSS and image files out of the `/opt/shibboleth-idp/webapp` directory directly.
 However, since Shibboleth IdP 3.4.0, the `webapp` directory is considered a temporary artififact of the build process and the build script deletes it after building the WAR file.
 (And this technique was also getting more complicated with Apache and Tomcat being in different SELinux containers).
 Therefore, these instructions have been removed.

 When done with changes to the images and css directories, remember to rebuild the WAR file and restart Tomcat: